Lithuania looks for quality, not quantity in fintech

 Lithuania became a fintech hub because of the way the sector’s actors have come together to build it up, from the central bank as an innovative regulator with a streamlined application process, the government, which understands the value of adapting fast, through to industry associations building a close-knit community.

 Lithuania has one of the highest per capita ratios of ICT specialists in the world and has streamlined Blue Card and Startup visa procedures for non-EU talent.
-It also has world class ICT infrastructure with fast broadband speeds.
+It also has world-class ICT infrastructure with fast broadband speeds.

 This has helped build a vibrant fintech ecosystem, which is strongly supported by hubs, accelerators, venture capital funds, and fintech service providers.
 Some 4,000 people are now thought to work in the sector.